Housewives on the Job

 Housewives on the Job (Hausfrauen Report international) is a 1972 German erotic comedy film directed by Ernst Hofbauer and starring Ingrid Steeger, Marie-Georges Pascal, and Elisabeth Volkmann.
 Released in 1973, Housewives on the Job is one of the six Hausfrauen Report films produced by Hofbauer, also known for his other sex report film series of Schulmädchen-Report.

 Synopsis

-Budapest, Londres, Madrid, New-York, Paris, Munich: Bernt Mittler goes on report about housewives sexual life.
+Budapest, Londres, Madrid, New York, Paris, Munich: Bernt Mittler reports on housewives' sex lives.